LinguaPhylo/linguaPhylo.github.io/setup.md

   <figcaption>Figure 1: Installing LPhy Studio.</figcaption>
 </figure>

-To use LPhy with LPhyBEAST, LPhy Studio is required to install inside the BEAST 2.x.x folder.
+To use LPhy with LPhyBEAST, LPhy Studio needs to be installed inside the BEAST 2.x.x folder.
-In macOS, the typical installation path for LPhy Studio is `/Applications/BEAST 2.x.x/lphy-studio-{{lphy_version}}`
+In macOS, a typical installation path for LPhy Studio is `/Applications/BEAST 2.x.x/lphy-studio-{{lphy_version}}`

 <figure class="image">
   <a href="/images/LPhyStudioInstallerLocation.png">